 3. Setting the sleeping environment

-Make sure the room temperature is cool, not too hot and not too cold.
+The ideal temperature for sleeping is between 60 and 67 degrees Fahrenheit, so make sure the room temperature is cool; not too hot and not too cold.
 Also ensure it is dark and free of any penetrating light through blinds or doors.
-Try to keep your setting as quiet as possible; noises can also be a huge factor on lack of sleep, for example a ticking clock or buzzing from electrics can cause irritation.
+Try to keep your setting as quiet as possible; noises can also be a considerable factor in lack of sleep, for example, a ticking clock or buzzing from electrics can cause irritation.

 4. Daily exercise